Guerra24/Guerra24/README.md

 I also hack around with bleeding-edge tools and software, probably my most well known contribution was running Ubuntu's Unity desktop inside WSL 1... yeah that was me.

-Also have experience with linux, deploying and managing servers with or without docker.
+Also have experience with Linux, deploying and managing servers with or without Docker.
 All my servers run Debian ♥

 Currently working in two project: [Firefox-UWP-Style](https://github.com/Guerra24/Firefox-UWP-Style) a complete theme for Firefox with the style of UWP and [LRReader](https://github.com/Guerra24/LRReader) an UWP client for [LANraragi](https://github.com/Difegue/LANraragi).